MatSM32/Cloud-Red-Blue-Team-/README.md

 Now on your vulnerable machine make sure that your firewall wall is disabled and WAF inbound rule for rdp is letting any ip address access your machine.
 Next, go to command prompt and do ipconfig to find the ip address:
 ![image](https://github.com/MatSM32/Cloud-Red-Blue-Team-/assets/150560131/a43bf0f3-9eae-429f-8b77-c6ecde171a90)

-Switch back to Kali Link with the Ipv4 address and now do a Nmap scan (doing this is active footprinting so if the vulnerable machince had a IDS it will detect you doing this scan):
+Switch back to Kali Link with the Ipv4 address and now do a Nmap scan (doing this is active footprinting so if the vulnerable machince was connected to a NIDS it will detect you doing this scan):
 ![image](https://github.com/MatSM32/Cloud-Red-Blue-Team-/assets/150560131/4d618236-7e7d-4590-bc0a-134bffbda1e8)
 As you can see there are many open ports due to the firewall configuration.
 Here we are looking to see if the rdp port is open.
 If you didnt know the port number for rdp is 3389, so yes it is open.